codetorex/versionbump/js/Readme.md

 exports.Version = exports.Major + "." + exports.Minor;
 ```

-If template path is starts with ./ it will resolve to working directory scope.
+If template path is starts with ```./``` it will resolve to working directory scope.

-If it doesnt starts with that, it will use predefined template.
+If it doesn't starts with that, it will use predefined template.

-Current predefined templates:
+**Current predefined templates:**

 * javascript - version.template.js